RNAseq alignment, quantification and transcript discovery with Galaxy (25/08/2016)

 - Discovering novel genes and transcripts, Quantifying gene and transcript expression (15:45 pm to 17:00 pm).

 The session will take place in the formation room of the INRA center of Toulouse-Auzeville.

-Bookings: RNAseq alignment and transcripts assemblies with Galaxy
+Bookings: RNAseq alignment, quantification and transcript discovery with Galaxy